 But I personally love MailerLite.
 I recommend you do research for what your blog or business needs and make your decision based on that!

-And those are my absolute favorite tools I use for blogging!
+And those are my absolute favorite blogging tools I use!
 What’s your favorite tool?